uniqush/uniqush-push/docs/upgrading.md

 2.7.0 used Apple's binary protocol unless a push passed `uniqush.http2=1`.
 Apple shut the binary protocol down on 31 March 2021, so the default path could not deliver anything.
-HTTP/2 is now the default; `uniqush.http2=0` still selects the binary protocol and logs a deprecation warning, and that fallback will be removed in a future release.
+HTTP/2 is now the default.

+In 2.8.0, `uniqush.http2=0` still selected the binary protocol and logged a deprecation warning. **After 2.8.0 the binary protocol is gone**: the parameter is still accepted, but the push is sent over HTTP/2 and the response reports that the option no longer does anything.
+Nothing to change before upgrading -- a caller still sending `uniqush.http2=0` goes from undeliverable pushes to delivered ones -- but the parameter can be dropped from your requests.

+`pool_size` in the `[apns]` section went with it.
+It sized the binary protocol's pool of TCP connections; HTTP/2 multiplexes a provider's pushes over one connection.
+A `pool_size` left in `uniqush.conf` is ignored, not rejected.

 ### Headers that Apple now requires